Skip to Content

 Top Tips and FAQs

-• For the best flavour, make sure the individual spices are fresh.
+• For the best flavor, make sure the individual spices are fresh.

-• Keep the blended seasoning in an air-tight container to preserve freshness and flavour.
+• Keep the blended seasoning in an air-tight container to preserve freshness and flavor.

 • For a no-sodium taco seasoning, you can omit the salt.